 Pursue Justice with a Pennsylvania Defective Drugs Attorney

 Nexium, Prilosec, Prevacid, and Protonix are all Proton Pump inhibitors.
 PPIs prevent your body from producing too much stomach acid.
 In a recent study, the Journal of the American Medical Association concluded that taking PPIs increased a patient’s risk of developing chronic kidney disease (CKD).
 The pharmaceutical companies that have inflicted this pain upon you need to be held accountable for the damage they’ve caused.
 We can make it happen.
-Handler, Henning & Rosenberg LLP has the experience, the resources, and the knowledge to ensure that you’re not being taken advantage of by a big pharmaceutical company and that you get all that you’re entitled to by law.
+Handler, Henning & Rosenberg LLC has the experience, the resources, and the knowledge to ensure that you’re not being taken advantage of by a big pharmaceutical company and that you get all that you’re entitled to by law.
 Our seasoned Pennsylvania defective drugs lawyers handle all sorts of claims.

 Our firm is available 24/7 to take your calls and we have Spanish-speaking services available.